apache/usergrid/docs/push-notifications/managing-users-and-devices.md

             } else {

             // Use an instance of the Client class (SDK for Android)
-            // to register this device with the API BaaS.
+            // to register this device with the Usergrid.
 Pass as arguments
             // the device unique identifier, the unique name of the notifier you
-            // created in the API BaaS, the GCM API key, and a callback that will
+            // created in the Usergrid, the GCM API key, and a callback that will
             // receive an instance of a Device class representing the registered
             // device on the system.
             dataClient.registerDeviceForPushAsync(dataClient.getUniqueDeviceID(), notifierName, regId, null,